 - Debt of 0% = $0

-Obviously, that is not doable for everyone when living above the poverty line.
+Obviously, that is not doable for everyone living above the poverty line.
 So, you have to be strategic on ways to decrease your basic expenses and debt.
-Then, it will allow you more money to save and fun spending.
+Then, it will allow you more money to save and fun money.

 To further breakdown an example budget of $16 per hour, then using the ideal household percentages is extremely helpful.